Nocturnes and Mandoline

 Fêtes: This is the movement, the dancing rhythm of the atmosphere with flashes of sudden light.
 It is also the episode of a procession (a dazzling and fantastic vision) passing through a party and getting entangled with it.
 But the backdrop remains, persists, and it is still the party and its mix of music, of luminous dust participating in the overall rhythm.

-Sirènes: This is the sea and its innumerable rhythms; then, among the waves silvered by the mood, one hears the mysterious song of the Sirens laugh and pass on.
+Sirènes: This is the sea and its innumerable rhythms; then, among the waves silvered by the moon, one hears the mysterious song of the Sirens laugh and pass on.

 Here’s the original French of this last in case you want to do your own translation: “C’est la mer et son rythme innombrable, puis, parmi les vagues argentées de lune, s’entend, rit et passe le chant mystérieux des Sirènes.”